 A study of experimental and observational schemes, survey analysis, sociometry, interview and questionnaire designs, scaling techniques, sampling and simulation.
 Cross-credited with SWK 3361.
 Only three hours credit will be awarded for SWK 3361 or SOC 3361.
 Spring.
+Three semester hours

 Prerequisite: SOC 2351 or equivalent.